MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

         Note that the BAM pipeline imposes the restriction that each library name specified for a target must be unique, even if these are located in to different samples.
 This restriction may be removed in future versions of PALEOMIX.

 *Lane name*
-    The subsections of each library are used to specify the names of invidual
+    The subsections of each library are used to specify the names of individual

-In addition to these target (sub)sections, it is possibel to specify 'Options' for individual targets, samples, and libraries, similarly to how this is done globally at the top of the makefile.
+In addition to these target (sub)sections, it is possible to specify 'Options' for individual targets, samples, and libraries, similarly to how this is done globally at the top of the makefile.
 This is described below.

 .. warning::
     It is very important that lanes are assigned to their corresponding libraries in the makefile; while it is possible to simply record every sequencing run / lane under a single library and run the pipeline like that, this will result in several unintended side effects: Firstly, the BAM pipeline uses the library information to ensure that PCR duplicates are filtered correctly.
 Wrongly grouping together lanes will result either in the loss of sequences which are not, in fact, PCR duplicates, while wrongly splitting a library into multiple entries will result in PCR duplicates not being correctly identified across these.
 Furthermore, GATK and mapDamage analyses make use of this information to carry out various analyses on a per-library basis, which may similarly be negatively impacted by incorrect specification of libraries.